hugaped/MBNMAdose/cran-comments.md

 ## R CMD check results

+There was 1 NOTE:
+"Found the following (possibly) invalid URLs: https://doi.org/10.1093/biostatistics/kxm049"
+- URL has been checked and is valid

-There were no ERRORs, WARNINGs or NOTEs
+There were no ERRORs or WARNINGs

 First submission of the package